o2r-project/o2r-extender/README.md

 extension in the repository.
 Note: only one extension can be added at a time.

 ### Run in Chrome
-Upon succesful installation, ou'll notice the applications' icon in the top-right corner next to the URL line.
+Upon succesful installation, you'll notice the applications' icon in the top-right corner next to the URL line.
 Navigate to your chosen website, search for the name of the research you are interested in, and click the extension icon (top right corner) to assess the search results.

 #### The extension in detail